LearningKijo/KQL/README.md

 3. KC7 setup video : [KC7 Loading cybersecurity data into Azure Data Explorer](https://www.youtube.com/watch?v=aHJxEHIHq0k)

 ## Kusto Detective Agency
+Kusto Detective Agency is an interactive big data contest and gives you 5 missions.
+You will be one of the detective in the team and deal with(find out the answer) missions by using KQL.
 1. Kusto Detective Agency website (https://detective.kusto.io/)
 2. Kusto Detective Agency short video : [Kusto Detective Agency - an interactive big data contest](https://www.youtube.com/watch?v=BaW0qsxxYRc)
+> Welcome to the Kusto Detective agency, rookie!
+Be prepared to flex your investigative muscles as you use your big data skills to solve our most challenging cases.
+Prizes and awards are up for grabs if you are successful!